Sung-Huan/ANNOgesic/docs/source/installation.rst

 Docker
 ----------

+Some modules of ANNOgesic need third-party tools.
+In order to avoid all the possible issue caused by the dependencies, a Docker image is provided.
+For the details of Docker image, please check `here <https://www.docker.com/>`_.

-You can simply pull the Docker image as following
+For using Docker image, You can simply pull the Docker image as following

 ::